GuireWire/matlab-python-neural-network-project/README.md

 # MATLAB Artificial Neural Networking Project

-This is a project that involved developing a feed-forward backpropagation ANN for predicting the crystal growth rates of mutliple organic compounds and comparing it to the a MNLR.
+This is a project that involved developing a feed-forward backpropagation ANN for predicting the crystal growth rates of multiple organic compounds and comparing it to the a MNLR.

 Although this was completed on MATLAB, this can be easily executed using Python (as the bulk work is completed).